Sebastopol Football Netball Club

-The Sebastopol Football Netball Club, nicknamed the Burras, is an Australian rules football and netball club based in the southern suburb of Sebastopol in Victoria.
+The Sebastopol Football Netball Club, nicknamed the Burras, is an Australian rules football and netball club based in the southern suburb of Sebastopol in Ballarat, Victoria.
 The football team currently competes in the Ballarat Football Netball League, having debuted there in 1978.

 History

-The club was originally founded in 1893, and completed in the Ballarat Football Association wearing the colours of red and white before changing to blue and white in 1894.
+The club was originally founded in 1893, and competed in the Ballarat Football Association wearing the colours of red and white before changing to blue and white in 1894.
 The club was a founding member of the competition in 1893 finishing in fourth place, and took until 1920 to win its inaugural premiership.
 In 1922 the club adopted the colours of blue and gold that prevail to the present day.

-After winning its second premiership in 1929, Sebastopol moved to the Ballarat and District Football League and won two premierships in a row in 1936 and 1937 before joining the Ballarat Football League in 1938.
-The club played off in the grand final in its first season and were defeated by South Ballarat, but then in 1939 it transferred to the Clunes Football Association winning the premiership before returning to the BFL in 1940.
+After winning its second premiership in 1929, Sebastopol moved to the Ballarat and District Football League and won two consecutive premierships (1936 and 1937) before joining the Ballarat Football League in 1938.
+The club played off in the grand final in its first season and were defeated by South Ballarat, but then in 1939 it transferred to the Clunes Football Association, winning the premiership before returning to the BFL in 1940.
 Consequent to this World War Two affected player numbers causing Sebastopol to form a temporary merger with South Ballarat before the BFL went into recess.

-Sebastopol returned in its pre war form in 1946 rejoining the Clunes FA.
+Sebastopol returned in its pre-war form in 1946 rejoining the Clunes FA.
 In 1947 it moved back to the BFL in its B Grade competition, and won premierships from 1950 to 1953.
 In 1959 the B Grade competition separated from the BFL to form the Ballarat District Football League and Sebastopol won premierships in this competition in 1965, 1967 and 1969.
 The BDFL then merged in 1973 with the Bacchus Marsh Football League and Sebastopol won the premiership in this competition in 1975.
 This would be the club's last premiership to date.

-Sebastopol rejoined the BFL in 1978 and has made four grand finals, losing them to North Ballarat in 1985, Melton Football Club in 2000 and 2022, and East Point Football Club in 2019.
+Sebastopol rejoined the BFL in 1978 and has made four grand finals, losing them to North Ballarat in 1985, Melton in 2000 and 2022, and East Point in 2019.

-Following a succuesful 2022, the Club announced the departure of Senior Coach Michael Searle - citing work commitments.
-In late 2022, Sebastopol then announced both Luke Kiel and Michael Columbro as 2023 Senior coaches.
+Following a successful 2022, the club announced the departure of senior coach Michael Searle, citing work commitments.
+In late 2022, Sebastopol then announced both Luke Kiel and Michael Columbro as 2023 senior coaches.

+The 2023 season was another good season for the Burra.
+The side would finish third with 12 wins, four losses, however, were stunned by East Point Football Club in the opening round of the finals.
+The sixth-placed side were able to eliminate both 2022 grand finalists Sebastopol and Melton Football Club.
+The Burra were cruelled by injuries across the season and this included an injury to coach Kiel on the eve of finals.
+While the side finished third and in good position, the club announced that both senior coaches would stand down but remain involved at the club in 2024.